AllanMontalvo/User_Account_Disable/README.md

 # User_Account_Disable
-Procedure on how to disable account and reset account password in Active Directory on Azure.
+Procedure on how to disable and enable account in Active Directory on Azure.

 <h2>Environments and Technologies Used</h2>